manwar/python-guide/unit-testing.md

     def test_return_Fizz_when_6_passed_in():
         assert checkFizzBuzz(6, "Fizz")

-We are again in `RED` phase as shown below
+We are again in `RED` phase as shown below:

     test_fizzbuzz.py::test_return_1_when_1_passed_in PASSED
     test_fizzbuzz.py::test_return_2_when_2_passed_in PASSED